zpoint/Redis-Internals/Object/rax/rax.md

      *                 /          \
      *       "footer" []          [] "foobar"

-The rax stored `mygroup1` is compressed, and can be described as
+The string `mygroup1` stored inside the rax is compressed, and can be described as

      *
      *                  ["mygroup1"] ""
      *                     |
      *                    [] "mygroup1"

-The first node stored the compressed text `mygroup1`, the second node is an empty leaf, and is also a key, indicate that the string before this node is stored inside this rax
+The first node stored the compressed text `mygroup1`, the second node is an empty leaf, and is also a key, indicate that the string before this node is stored inside this `rax`

-This is the actual layout of string `mygroup1`, and the `consumer group` object associate with the string `mygroup1` is pointed to by the key node in the compressed radix tree
+This is the actual layout of string `mygroup1`, and the `consumer group` object associate with the string `mygroup1` is pointed to by the data field of key node in the compressed radix tree

 `iskey` indicates if this node contain a key